 - Amex Platinum, Gold and Green cardholders can enroll in a free year of Uber Eats Pass.
 Must enroll before 12/31/21.

 The Bank of America Premium Rewards card comes with $100 airline incidental credit (see what counts here).
 This resets based on the calendar year.
 Finish up your statement credit with this one by December 31 (buying AA gift card is easiest), and start using your new credit on January 1.
 I’ll buy the gift card right away in the beginning of January in case they close that loophole.

 Elite Visa Infinite

 The Bank of America Elite Visa Infinite card comes with an annual $300 airline incidental credit and $150 lifestyle convenience credit (including streaming services, food delivery, fitness subscriptions and rideshare services).
 These reset with the calendar year.
 Be sure to use up your credits from this year now, and begin using next year’s credits after the new year begins.

 The Barclay JetBlue Plus card gets $100 calendar year credit for JetBlue Vacations bookings.

-The easiest strategy to earn the Companion Pass has always been to get two Southwest credit card signup bonuses.
+The easiest strategy to earn the Companion Pass has always been by getting a credit card signup bonus on the Southwest credit card.
 In our case, you’ll want to apply sometime in the next couple of months, taking care to ensure NOT to meet the spend requirement until after January 1st.
-(Technically, you can meet the spend requirement before January 1st, so long as the statement won’t close until after the 1st.)
+(Technically, you can meet the spend requirement during December, so long as the statement won’t close until after the 1st.)
 The signup bonus points on the two cards will post after you complete the spend in early 2020, and you’ll have a Companion Pass for nearly two years.

 Many of us are not eligible for any of the Southwest cards at all due to the 5/24 rule, or because you’re a current Southwest cardholder of any version or because you got a bonus within the past 24 months.